 AMPK is a conserved cellular energy sensor found in multiple species, including humans.
 When the AMP/ATP ratio is too high, AMPK is activated, which inhibits TOR signaling by activating phosphorylation of the TOR suppressor TSC2.
 This process allows the cell to adjust its metabolism and balance its energy status effectively.

 FoxO is a subgroup of the Forkhead transcription factor family and plays a critical role in regulating the impact of insulin and growth factors on a wide range of functions, including cell proliferation, cellular metabolism, and apoptosis.
-In order to increase lifespan via the reduction of TOR signaling, the FoxO transcription factor PHA-4 is required .
+A study showed that in order to increase lifespan via the reduction of TOR signaling, the FoxO transcription factor PHA-4 is required .

 Finally, autophagy, which is activated by caloric restriction and also the direct inhibition of TOR, is increased significantly in C. elegans given additional AKG.
 This means that AKG and TOR inhibition are increasing lifespan either via the same pathway or through independent/parallel pathways and mechanisms that ultimately converge on the same downstream target.